-Rotator cuff injuries are a common complaint that we treat often at Mountain Health & Performance.
-Though, no two people are the same, patients presenting with rotator cuff injuries commonly have poor shoulder strength, scapular stability and or poor thoracic, cervical and scapular mobility.
+Rotator cuff tears and tendonitis are common complaints that the chiropractors at Mountain Health & Performance treat.
+Though, no two people are the same, patients presenting with rotator cuff tears and rotator cuff tendonitis commonly have poor shoulder strength, scapular stability and or poor thoracic, cervical and scapular mobility.

 The shoulder is a complex joint to treat because is influenced by the neck, upper back, scapula, AC and SC joints.
 Dysfunction in these areas will place stress and strain on the rotator cuff in different ways; therefore it’s critical to correct any strength or flexibility problems in these areas in addition to treating the rotator cuff (the site of pain).